 There are several things that can cause abnormal uterine bleeding, including changes or imbalances in your hormone levels, some types of birth control, pregnancy, polyps, fibroid tumors, endometriosis, adenomyosis, hormone replacement therapy, and other medical conditions.

 Your doctor may recommend doing certain blood tests to check your hormone levels, to determine if your ovaries are working correctly, and to measure your red blood cell count.
 A low red blood cell count could indicate the presence of anemia and/or an iron deficiency, which are common side effects of heavy bleeding and chronic blood loss.

 An ultrasound exam of your pelvis is another diagnostic measure your doctor is likely to perform.
 This exam gives the doctor a picture of both your uterus and your ovaries.
-From this picture your doctor can determine the size, shape, and condition of your uterus and ovaries, detect the presence of any abnormal growths, and possibly discover the cause of your abnormal uterine bleeding.
+From this picture your doctor can determine the size, shape, and condition of your uterus and ovaries, detect the presence of any abnormal growths, and possibly discover the cause of your heavy menstrual bleeding symptoms.

 Sometimes, an endometrial biopsy is also performed.
 This involves passing a small plastic catheter into the uterus through the cervix to obtain a small sample of the uterine lining.
 This sample can then be examined under a microscope to better understand why you are bleeding and to look for evidence of cancer or polyps.

 Abnormal Uterine Bleeding Treatment